This post may contain affiliate links. Please read our disclosure policy.

 How to Prep Ahead

 Bake this corn casserole recipe up to two days before serving.
 Cool it completely and store it tightly covered in the refrigerator.
-To reheat, bring the casserole to room temperature for about 1 hour and bake at 350°F for 15-20 minutes or until heated.
+To reheat, let the casserole come to room temperature for about 1 hour, then bake at 350°F for 15-20 minutes, or until heated through.

 Leftover Corn Casserole

-• Keep leftover corn casserole covered in the refrigerator for up to 4 days.
-Enjoy it cold or reheat portions in the microwave.
+• Store leftover corn casserole covered in the refrigerator for up to 4 days.
+Reheat in the microwave.

 • Freeze the whole casserole or portions in freezer-safe containers for up to 3 months.
 Thaw in the refrigerator before reheating as listed above.

 Did you enjoy this Corn Casserole?
-Be sure to leave a comment and a rating below!
+Leave a comment and a rating below!

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text